Frans Hals Museum

-History of the Old Men's Almshouse
+History of the Oudemannenhuis

-The Haarlem Oude Mannenhuis was a hofje founded in 1609.
+The Haarlem Old Men's Almhouse (Oudemannenhuis) was a hofje founded in 1609.
 The residential rooms were situated around a courtyard in the style of contemporary Haarlem Hofjes.
 Each of the thirty little houses was inhabited by two men; to be eligible to living there they had to be at least 60 years old, honest Haarlem residents, and single.
 They were required to bring their own household goods listed as a bed, a chair with a cushion, a tin chamberpot, three blankets, six good shirts and six nightcaps.
 They were locked in each night at eight o'clock in the summer and at seven in the winter.
 The residents had to make a weekly collection with a poor-box, and a statue of a man holding this can be seen in the entrance hall of the museum.
 The old men's home was governed by five regents, whose portraits, painted by Frans Hals in 1664, are on display.

 Though the men's home dates from 1609, only the main hall is still mostly intact.
 During the intervening centuries the complex was renovated beyond recognition, most notably by the previous inhabitants, the Haarlem municipal orphanage which made use of the complex from 1810 until 1908, when it moved to the Coen Cuserhof.
 During the French occupation, the old men still living in the hofje were moved a block away to the present-day Proveniershuis, when the art collections of the two institutions were merged.
 The art of both locations, as well as the art of several other former Haarlem institutions, is now in the Frans Hals museum collection.
 The most notable artworks from the Oude Mannenhuis are the two group portraits of regents and regentesses by Frans Hals.
 The inventory of the Proveniershuis was drawn up by Pieter Langendijk and though some of the paintings have since been reattributed, his list is largely intact.
 The impressive regents' rooms have been rebuilt from other Haarlem locations.
 A room on the street side has a curious keystone above the door with masonic symbols denoting a mason's society and the text 'Metsselaars Proef-Kamer 1648 12/29'.